maypeter567/coding-challenge-11-19-23/README.md

 # coding-challenge-11-19-23
-This is a coding challenge for BYU OIT.
+This is a coding challenge for BYU OIT. time took = 3 hours 55 minutes.

 an executable called **_hangMan_** is in the project for executing the code immediately.